 Access to the Statue of Liberty museum is included with pedestal tickets.

 While the observation deck is not wheelchair accessible, the information center, gift pavilion, bookstore, and exterior grounds are.

 All visitors to the monument are subject to security screening.

 How to Get There

-Liberty Island is south-west off the tip of Manhattan in Upper New York Bay.
-To visit, catch a Statue Cruises ferry from Battery Park in Lower Manhattan; the ferry continues to Ellis Island.
-The closest subway stations for Battery Park are South Ferry or Bowling Green.
+Liberty Island is southwest of the tip of Manhattan in Upper New York Bay.
+To visit, catch a Statue Cruises ferry from Battery Park in Lower Manhattan; the ferry continues to Ellis Island if you'd like to also visit there.
+The closest subway stations for Battery Park are South Ferry and Bowling Green.